soap-dispersed/time-series-project/README.md

 Method:

 - Imports used can be found in `imports.py`.
 (Please ensure libraries are installed for package support).
-- Acquire data using MySQL.
-Query codeup db.
+- Acquire data using SQL.
+Query Codeup MySQL database.
-- Prepare data using time-analysis techniques which frames the data in terms of date of order.
+- Prepare data using time-analysis techniques which frames the data in terms of date of order as the index.
-- Explore data using the keen eyes of weathered data scientist and primier tools such as Pandas, Python, Statsmodels, etc...
+- Explore data using the keen eyes of weathered data scientist and premier tools such as Pandas, Python, Statsmodels, etc...
 - Model qualitative predictions based on current trend forecasting.

 1. Acquisition